dekuNukem/Nintendo_Switch_Reverse_Engineering/imu_sensor_notes.md

 The SPI `accelerometer calibration`, includes 3 important values for each axis:

-The `cal_acc_origin` which is the origin position when the Joy-Con is held completely horizontally.
+The `cal_acc_origin` is the origin scale value when the Joy-Con is held completely horizontally.
+It's not an origin position but how the raw values are affected by noise and by the unleveled body of the controller (triggers protruding).

-The `cal_acc_horizontal_offset` which is the offest (difference) that the Joy-Con has when it's on a flat surface than being completely horizontal.
-(The Trigger bump changes its position and you can use this offset to calibrate the position when it is on a flat surface)
+The `cal_acc_horizontal_offset` is the offest (difference) that the Joy-Con/Pro-con has when it's on a flat surface than being completely horizontal.
+(The Trigger bumps change its position and you can use this offset to calibrate the position when it is on a flat surface)

 The `cal_acc_horizontal_offset` is always the same.
 Advise [here](spi_flash_dump_notes.md#6-axis-and-stick-device-parameters) for the values each model (JC Left, JC Right, Pro).

-The `cal_acc_coeff` which is used for the equations and it's always `x4000` (`16384`).
+The `cal_acc_coeff` is used for the equations and it's always `x4000` (`16384`).

 Based on these we can conclude on the following equation to find the final coefficient: